waridh/ray-tracing-weekend/README.md

 ![Image will many spheres of different materials and sizes scattered on a seemingly flat plane](./image_archive/final_image.jpeg)

+## Features

+### Base Features

+The features that all projects that are based on ray tracing in one weekend are:

+- Rendering of spheres
+- Rendering of reflections and shadows
+- Rendering of refraction
+- Rendering of different materials
+  - lambertian
+  - metals
+  - dielectrics
+- Rendering the scene from different camera positions
+- Rendering different camera field of view
+- Rendering depth of field

+### Differences

+Instead of using an existing rust library that would implement the vector operations required, I implemented those vectors myself to learn how you would do so in rust.

+These implementation have brief unit tests.

 ## Running the program

 Currently the program will just spit out ppm format image into the terminal.
 If